Open-Source Encrypted File Transfer

 Does LocalBolt work like AirDrop on Windows and Android?

 Yes.
 LocalBolt works in modern browsers on Windows, macOS, Linux, Android, and iOS.
-Unlike AirDrop, it also works across different networks, not just devices near you.
+It is built for nearby devices on the same local network.

 How do I transfer files between iPhone and Android?

-Open localbolt.app on both devices.
+Open localbolt.app on both devices while they are on the same local network.
 They will discover each other automatically.
 Tap the device to connect, then send files directly between iPhone and Android from the browser.

 Do I need to create an account?